OPIP tax considerations

 While we advise you to consult with your tax and/or legal advisors to discuss the specifics of your individual circumstances, we have provided you with some general information on this page.

 OMA Insurance collects the remainder of your annual OPIP payment, which is $180 (includes 13 per cent HST).
-OMA Insurance uses these funds to fund Legal Expense Insurance, Security Evacuation coverage and to build the OPIP reserve.
+OMA Insurance uses these funds to fund Legal Expense Insurance and to build the OPIP reserve.
 Do not include this amount in the calculation of taxable benefits.

 Under the supervision of the OMA Board Insurance Committee, the OPIP reserve was established recognizing that future costs of OPIP would rise (for many reasons, including increased member participation, increased claims, inflation, higher cost of drugs, and so on).
 The OPIP reserve funds are then used to mitigate any impact on coverage and to slow increases in cost to our members.